-For the tomato passata sauce in this beef bean pasta bake, it is a much more traditional type of pasta sauce with a thinner consistency.
+For the tomato passata sauce in this ground beef casserole, it is a much more traditional type of pasta sauce with a thinner consistency.
 I still haven’t tried to recreate this as a dish with a new technique because as the saying goes ‘if it ain’t broke, don’t fix it’.

 Besides, I wouldn’t really be sharing my all time favourite childhood family recipe if I was going to change the way in which I cooked it would I!!!